glennmatlin/FIFE_manuscript/wopr/main.typ

 #let num_papers = "TBD"

 #abstract[
+Language models (LMs) are increasingly being deployed for use in defense and security settings to provide humans with insights for real-world decision-making.
+One prominent example is how LMs are being used to play, adjudicate, and analyze strategic wargames.
+LMs are particularly useful for contexts with open-ended dynamic problems where we lack a clear optimal "yes"/"no" answer and the gameplay is non-linear.
+// GLENN: need a hook here that pulls people in using a safety argument of some kind... make it critical and important! danger danger!! get people interested
-Language models (LMs) are increasingly used to play, adjudicate, and analyze language‑based, open‑ended wargames in defense, government, and financial settings to provide insights for real-world decision-making.
-This new generation of _Artificial Intelligence (AI) wargame_ relies more on *creative* problem-solving and qualitative judgment over *analytical* rigor and precision.
+This new generation of _Artificial Intelligence (AI) wargames_ relies more on *creative* problem-solving and reasoning over *analytical* rigor and precision.
 However, there have been significant hurdles for AI researchers when publishing in this field due to the domain-specific and knowledge-intensive requirements of professional wargaming.
 We present a scoping literature review of #num_papers recent works on AI wargames and present a novel ontology for researchers to engage with AI wargaming.
-We provide a discussion for researchers on how to use our ontology to appropriately categorize their own game environment and discover new literature ... (needs work)
+We provide a discussion for researchers on how to use our ontology to appropriately categorize their own game environment and discover new literature ... (filler)
+// Glenn: this part really needs work
 This paper provides a conslidated look at this emerging area ... (etc) ... and provides clear direction for other researchers to pursue.
 Our  responsible experimentation with LLMs in wargaming and adjacent, language‑centric simulations.